-Consider this to have been a ‘definitive role’ for Forest Whitaker.
-In a manner similar to his preparation for Bird, he again immersed himself in his character’s world; he studied Eastern philosophy and meditated for long hours ‘to hone his inner spiritual hitman’.
+Consider Forest Whitaker role as 'Ghost Dog' a 'definitive role'.
+In a manner similar to his preparation for Bird, he again immersed himself in his character's world; he studied Eastern philosophy and meditated for long hours 'to hone his inner spiritual hitman'.

 Jim Jarmusch has told interviewers that he developed the title character with Whitaker in mind; the New York Times review of the film observed that 'It's hard to think of another actor who could play a cold-blooded killer with such warmth and humanity.